 The recent proliferation of natural disasters made one thing very clear to me: my family needed a disaster plan in place for our dogs.

-My spouse spent Hurricane Irma in the Caribbean with one of our dogs.
-When Irma went from a category 3 to a category 5 overnight, she was unable to evacuate, as the last flights off the island were cancelled.
-Expecting the worst, she packed up all of the supplies she and the dog would need in the event the island suffered catastrophic damage while she was at a hurricane shelter, and prepared to hunker down.
+In September 2017, my spouse spent Hurricane Irma in the Caribbean with one of our dogs.
+When Irma went from a Category 3 to a Category 5 overnight, she was unable to evacuate, as the last flights off the island were cancelled.
+Expecting the worst, she packed up all the supplies she and the dog would need in case the island suffered catastrophic damage.
+The pair went to a hurricane shelter and prepared to hunker down.
 Irma largely spared the island she was on, unlike nearby Barbuda and Anguilla, but it was a very close call.

 From fires and floods to hurricanes and earthquakes, the worst can and does happen to dog owners all over the country.
 Just like you should have a plan in place for the humans in your family, you also need a disaster plan for your dog.